What Counts as Information?

 The natural response: fix the leaks.
 Cryptographers have tried.

 Blinding.
-Add random noise to inputs.
+Add random noise to inputs before computing.
 The answer is the same, but intermediate steps are randomized, masking power and timing patterns.

 Shielding.
 Faraday cages block electromagnetic radiation.
-Expensive.
-Imperfect.
-A well-funded adversary can still get through.
+The NSA calls their standard TEMPEST and has classified its specifications since the 1960s.
+Even with shielding, a well-funded adversary can still get through.

 Each fix addresses one channel.
 Physics guarantees there are always more.